The Jan. 14 Democratic debate in Des Moines, Iowa. Photo: Scott Olson/Getty Images

 Sen. Amy Klobuchar (D-Minn.) is focused on expanding funding for drug courts to treat drug addiction for nonviolent offenders, since she believes addiction is an underlying cause of recidivism.
 Klobuchar also wants to pass "CARA 2.0," a follow-up to 2016's Comprehensive Addiction and Recovery Act (CARA).
 The new bill would request $1 billion to "support evidence-based prevention, enforcement, treatment, and recovery programs."

-Former Vice President Joe Biden did not write an essay for the Brennan Center, but has expressed regret for supporting tough-on-crime bills during his time in Congress, including a measure that established strict sentencing standards for crack and powder cocaine offenses.
+Former Vice President Joe Biden's criminal justice plan emphasizes the need to shift from incarceration to prevention.
+He has expressed regret for supporting tough-on-crime bills during his time in Congress, including a measure that established strict sentencing standards for crack and powder cocaine offenses.
 Experts say that measure led to an era of mass incarceration that disproportionately affected black Americans.

 - He denied that his 1994 crime bill, which introduced the federal 3-strikes law, contributed to mass incarceration.